 2. it is to the best knowledge and belief of the SDM that at the time of managing the sharing consent, the patient is under the age of 16; or is aged 16 or above and is mentally incapacitated, incapable of managing his / her own affairs, or incapable of giving a sharing consent;

-3. he / she is an eligible SDM in accordance with the requirements as set out in Electronic Health Record Sharing System Ordinance; and
+3. he / she is an eligible SDM in accordance with the requirements as set out in Electronic Health System Ordinance; and

 4. he / she has read and understood the "Participant Information Notice", in particular "Important Notes for SDM Handling Registration Matters on Behalf of a Healthcare Recipient (HCR)", and the "Personal Information Collection Statement".